aws-samples/aws-service-catalog-tools-workshop/workshop/content/tools/_index.md

 ## What is Service Catalog Puppet

-**Service Catalog Puppet** is part of a suite of open source tools which have been built to compliment the AWS Service Catalog Service.
+**Service Catalog Puppet** is part of a suite of open source tools which have been built to complement the AWS Service Catalog Service.

 Service Catalog Puppet enables you to provision AWS Service Catalog Products into multiple AWS Accounts and Regions across your AWS estate.

-The Tool reduces the operational burden of engineering a solution to support portfolio sharing and product launches across an enterprise and allows you to focus on writing the products you require to support your organization's needs.
+The tool reduces the operational burden of engineering a solution to support portfolio sharing and product launches across an enterprise and allows you to focus on writing the products you require to support your organization's needs.

 Service Catalog Puppet makes use of a number of AWS services including AWS CodePipeline, AWS CodeBuild and AWS CloudFormation to manage this for you.